What is Impact100 South Jersey?

 How do I become a member?

 There are three ways to join.
-(NOTE: The attached forms are for information only.
-New forms for 2020 membership will be added to website once they’ve been updated.)
+(New membership forms for 2023 membership will be added to website once they’ve been updated.)

-- Complete an Impact100 South Jersey membership form (click here for a PDF) and MAIL it with a check payable to Impact100 South Jersey, c/o Community Foundation of South Jersey, PO Box 446, Haddonfield, NJ 08033.
+- Complete an Impact100 South Jersey membership form and MAIL it with a check payable to Impact100 South Jersey, c/o Community Foundation of South Jersey, PO Box 446, Haddonfield, NJ 08033.

-- Complete the ONLINE membership form at impact100sj.org/membership and make a credit card contribution through the secure online CFSJ donation tool.
+- Complete the ONLINE membership form and make a credit card contribution through the secure online CFSJ donation tool.
+There is also an installment contribution plan for members that act early enough.
+Payments must be complete by December 31st to become a voting member for the following year.

-- Make your contribution through your Donor Advised Fund to “Impact100 South Jersey.”
+- Make your contribution through your Donor Advised Fund to “Impact100 South Jersey Fund at Community Foundation of South Jersey.”
 (We will provide supporting documents to share with your fund manager.)

 Can my company make or match a portion of my membership contribution?